 - The first concrete highway was built in 1909 – The mile-long road on Woodward Avenue between Six and Seven Mile Roads in Detroit cost nearly $14,000 to build.
 Prior to 1909, drivers endured bumpy rides on roads built using bricks or cobblestones.
 Our highways have certainly come a long way since then.

 - The British Army used concrete to detect enemy aircraft – Since radar had not been developed yet, the British had to get creative with detecting incoming aircraft.
 So they built giant concrete sound reflectors, often referred to as “listening ears,” to assist them during World War II.

-- Cement and concrete are not the same things – These two are often wrongly interchanged.
+- Cement and concrete are not the same things – These two are often incorrectly interchanged.
 Here’s the deal: Concrete is mainly comprised of sand, gravel, and crushed stone.
-It’s also about 20 percent water and only 10 to 15 percent cement.
-What folks don’t realize is that the cement and warden harden when mixed, binding everything into the solid mass we call concrete.
+It’s also about 20% water and only 10 to 15 % cement.
+What folks don’t realize is that the cement and water harden when mixed, binding everything into the solid mass we call concrete.

 - Concrete is becoming more popular for countertops, sinks, fireplaces, and floors – Concrete doesn’t just need to be reserved for outdoor areas.
 The material’s unmatched versatility and durability make it ideal for custom countertops, sinks, and fireplaces.
 If you’re ready to give your home a much-needed contemporary facelift, then you may want to consider concrete for your next project.

 Now that you know more about concrete, what’s your familiarity with concrete repair?
 There’s no question that sinking concrete can spell disaster for your property.
 Fortunately, the professionals at Concrete Leveling Technologies can help.